onesteinbv/dns01/doc/Documentation.md

 - `dns01_streak` is set to `false`, disabling streak tracking

 > **Note**
-> When using lego detection but enabling backoff scaling, the scaling can only be **positive**, ie. increased on failed probes, as the first successful probe totally succeeds detection.
+> When using lego detection but enabling backoff scaling, the scaling can only be **positive**, ie. increased on failed probes, since the first successful probe totally succeeds detection.

 ## `spool.sh`

 A generic, single-queue micro spool written for POSIX.
-It consists of one long-running function working as the spooler daemon and one synchronous function that writes requests to and read responses back from the spool directory.
+It consists of one long-running function working as the spooler daemon and one synchronous function that writes requests to and reads responses back from the spool directory.

 The spooler is started targeting one program, and any requests along with their arguments are sent via the synchronous calls.
 When the spooler finds a new request, it reads all the arguments for its target and calls it in background.
 The background call waits for the target to return, and writes the exit status in a response file.

-This is the mechanism used to set up **dns01** as a Traefik `exec` plugin as described in its own section, but can wrap any target command.
+This is the [mechanism](#traefik-plugin) used to set up **dns01** as a Traefik `exec` plugin, but it can wrap any target command.

-### requirements
+### Requirements

-None
+- base64
+- tr

-### configuration
+### Configuration

 These variables are used when set in the script or environment: